cheese-mountain/config/readme.md

 ### Keybindings

-Follow these steps to set up the keybindings:

 1. Install sharpkeys & autohotkey (version 1.1)
 2. Run sharpkeys & remap caps to esc
 2. Open task scheduler with Win + R, 'taskschd.msc' > Create Task.
 Trigger should be when logged in & action is to execute ./hotkeys/build.exe